 + GREAT VALUE- Diamond Archery SB 1.
 The SB-1 is based on Diamond’s enormously popular Edge platform and offers outstanding performance at an exceptional value

 + FASTEST BOW – PSE Bow Madness Unleashed.
 This bow features a blistering fast ATA speed of 340 FPS.
 Even more appealing is that this PSE bow looks and feels as good as it shoots.

 + BEST WOMEN – Diamond Carbon Knockout.
 A bow that is specifically engineered for the female archer, offering lightweight handling, notable performance, and a striking appearance in a single package.

 Not too long ago we had the chance to put the Divergent EKO to a proper bow test.

 While on the range, we didn´t notice any rough spots or points of hesitation within the draw cycle.
 With a weight of around 4.1lbs, the Divergent EKO is a relatively light and easy to carry bow.

-This EKO is not as adjustable as Bear Cruzer G2, for example.
+This EKO is not as adjustable as the Bear Cruzer G2, for example.
 But the fact that you can choose from two different limb packages (45-60 lbs. and 55-70 lbs.) and its high IBO speed rating of 338 FPS make this bow absolutely our favorite bow on this list.

-And yes, the most talked-about feature of the Bear Divergent EKO is its adjustable let-off factor of up to 90%.
+And yes, one of the most talked-about feature of the Bear Divergent EKO is its adjustable let-off factor of up to 90%.